michaeltlombardi/pentola-book/manuscript/02-character-creation/c-ambitions-and-traits.md

 G> It emphasizes that characters grow by pursuing their own goals in the world, a reflection of the effect of magic upon them.
 G> As their ambitions are realized, their gestalt grows stronger and more defined.
 G>
-G> Note that characters accrue IP for working to fulfill their ambitions, not only for completing them.
+G> Note that characters accrue IP for working to fulfill their own ambitions and those of others in the group, not only for completing them.

 | d100 | Personality   | Physical          | Interests         | Fears                          | Ambitions |
 |:----:|:-------------:|:-----------------:|:-----------------:|:------------------------------:|:---------:|